 A great deal will depend on how the carpet has flooded.
 A small amount of seepage on a rug may be salvageable, albeit a sewage-contaminated flooded rug will require disposal.
 If the damage is less severe, you may clean the rug.
 However, watch out for any potential health issues that may develop.

-In the event, the carpet is wall to wall and so much heavy or huge to move outside, use old chairs or workhorses and prop it up so the air can flow bottom and top.
+In the event, the carpet is wall to wall and so much heavy or massive to move outside, use old chairs or workhorses and prop it up so the air can flow bottom and top.

 If you cannot remove the carpets from the floor, you will necessitate renting or buying a commercial size wet dry shop vac.
 This will let you suck up most of the water out of the carpets.
 It is a slow process, however a very efficient one.

-The moment you have removed all the water from the carpets you will have to clean the carpets.
-You can do this by yourself or you can have a professional carpets cleaner take care of it.
+The moment you have removed all the water from the carpets, you will have to clean the carpets.
+You can do this by yourself, or you can have a professional carpets cleaner take care of it.
 You will desire to use a good quality cleaning detergent and also a sanitizer.
 Using a commercial strength product is ideal for ensuring moulds, mildew, and bacteria are killed.
 Ammonia works fine and is very economical to buy.

 If you have managed to remove the carpets from the house, soak it with a garden hose.
 Begin sweeping at one end, working your way back and forth along the dry carpet.
 Go over the wash and rinse cycle until the water runs clean and there aren’t any further signs of dirt or debris.

-When you have washed the carpet, it is really essential to dry it as quickly as possible to avoid mildew from forming.
+When you have washed the carpet, it is essential to dry it as quickly as possible to avoid mildew from forming.
 One successful technique of doing this is with large fans, dehumidifiers, and heaters.
 Utilize your wet and dry shop vac to suck as much water as possible, making use of your fans and heaters.